ccarrster/hackinghealth2019/README.md

 Define Users roles and filter views
 Rewards/stats for users
 Sponsored Events highlighted for money
-Someone could take you to events.
+Someone could take you to events for money.

 Known issues:
 Statuses of suggestions being deleted